 When drying food, dehydrators can be on for a long time, so you want to be sure that your dehydrator is up for the job.
-Luvele Food Dehydrators have been designed with premium materials and functionality.
-Ours are the strongest 'home' dehydrators on the market, as they’re made with superior Opaque PP plastic, which is BPA free, Phthalate free and Plasticizer free.
-They are guaranteed not to melt.
+The Luvele Breeze Food Dehydrator has been designed with premium materials and functionality.
+Our Dehydrator is the strongest and most reliable 'home style' dehydrator on the market, made with high quality 304 Stainless Steel trays and superior opaque PP plastic, which is BPA free, Phthalate free and Plasticizer free.
+Guaranteed not to melt.

-Our food dehydrators’ motors have been thoroughly tested and are designed to run at a little warmer temperature of 75 °C, which is the FSIS (Food Safety and Inspection Service by the U.S. Department of Agriculture) recommended temperature to prevent possible illnesses such as salmonella and Escherichia coli (E. coli).
+Our food dehydrator motor has been thoroughly tested and is designed to run at a little warmer temperature of 75 °C, which is the FSIS (Food Safety and Inspection Service by the U.S. Department of Agriculture) recommended temperature to prevent possible illnesses such as salmonella and Escherichia coli (E. coli).

 A food dehydrator is a device that removes moisture from food to preserve and extend its shelf life.
 A food dehydrator uses a heat source and air flow to reduce the water content of foods, which is usually very high - 80% to 95% for fruits and vegetables and 50% to 75% for meats.
 Removing moisture from food restrains various bacteria from growing and spoiling food, and reduces its weight.